winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 ### Quantifying the Improvement

-We're talking about a 90%-95% reduction in code and a 100X increase in testing speeds.
+As we'll demonstrate below, we're talking about a 90%-95% reduction in code and orders of magnitude increase in testing speeds.

 ### Let's See Some Code

-Here's an example of a small app that uploads a file to a bucket using a cloud function.
+Here's an example of a small app that uploads a file to a bucket (think AWS S3, Azure Blob Storage, or GCP Bucket) using a cloud function (AWS Lambda, Azure Function, or GCP Cloud Function).

 This is the code in Wing: